IMPORTANT: This course is required in order to reinstate your mortgage agent or broker license in Ontario.

 Overview

 REMIC is pleased to announce that we have been approved by FSRA to provide the following mandatory CE courses.
 You have up to March 31 to complete the course.
-Mortgage Brokers must take the 2022 Ontario Continuing Education Course for Mortgage Brokers while Mortgage Agents can take either course.
+Mortgage Brokers must take the 2024 Ontario Continuing Education Course for Mortgage Brokers while Mortgage Agents Level 1 and 2 can take either course.
 Please note that there are no refunds for this course.

-Mortgage Agents: 2022 Ontario Continuing Education Course for Mortgage Agents
+2024 Ontario Continuing Education Course for Mortgage Agents Level 1 and 2

 - 5 hour course